auraphp/Aura.View/README.md

     </body>
     </html>

 We can use any PHP code we would normally use.
-(This may require discipline on the part of the template script author to restrict himself to presentation-related logic only.)
+(This will require discipline on the part of the template script author to restrict himself to presentation-related logic only.)

 We may wish to use the alternative PHP syntax for conditionals and loops:

     <?php if ($this->model->hasMessage()): ?>
-        <p>The message is <?= $this->model->message; ?></p>
+        <p>The message is <?= $this->model->getMessage(); ?></p>
     <?php endif; ?>

     <ul>